Sports Illustrated Logo

 Red, blue, and black are the most common colors of the emblem.

-• Dark blue, the solidity of the publication, accurate data, and computerization.
+• Dark blue: the publication’s solidity, accurate data, and computerization.

 The full-bodied font, reminiscent of the Hulk, indicates voluminous, vibrant reporting.
 Dark shadows lend the emblem a three-dimensional feel and the sensation of hovering above the paper.
 This technique symbolizes the evolution of printing technologies and the emergence of computer programs enabling high precision.